elatov/elatov.github.io/_posts/2012-10-08-creating-an-lvm-volume-from-two-used-partitions.md

 ### 5. Create a Logical Volume Consuming the whole Volume Group

-Let&#8217;s create a new logical volume and call it data taking up all the space of the logical group:
+Let's create a new logical volume and call it data taking up all the space of the logical group:

 	moxz:~>sudo lvcreate -n data -l 100%FREE vg_data